 In a standard scenario where a will exists, the named "Executor" holds the legal authority to make funeral arrangements.
 However, when a person dies intestate, the law must step in to designate an administrator.
 This often leads to the question: no will who arranges funeral?

 The legal "Next of Kin" is generally recognized as the person with the priority to make these decisions.
-While the specific order can vary slightly by jurisdiction, the 2025 hierarchy typically follows this path:
+While the specific order varies by state, the hierarchy typically follows this path:

-- Surviving Spouse or Civil Partner: They hold the primary legal right.
+- Surviving Spouse: They hold the primary legal right.

 - Adult Children: If there is no spouse, the children must decide among themselves.